colymba/silverstripe-restfulapi/README.md

 * `RESTfulAPI_BasicSerializer` / `RESTfulAPI_BasicDeSerializer` serialize query results into JSON and deserialize client payloads
 * `RESTfulAPI_EmberDataSerializer` / `RESTfulAPI_EmberDataDeSerializer` same as the `Basic` version but with specific fomatting fo Ember Data.

 You can create you own classes by implementing the right interface or extending the existing components.
+When creating you own components, any error should be return as a `RESTfulAPI_Error` object to the `RESTfulAPI`.

 ### Token Authentication Extension
 When using `RESTfulAPI_TokenAuthenticator` you must add the `RESTfulAPI_TokenAuthExtension` `DataExtension` to a `DataObject` and setup `RESTfulAPI_TokenAuthenticator` with the right config.